Wells Fargo: Executive compensation

-With CEO John Stumpf paid 473 times more than the median employee, Wells Fargo ranked number 33 among the S&P 500 companies for CEO—employee pay inequality.
+With CEO John Stumpf being paid 473 times more than the median employee, Wells Fargo ranked number 33 among the S&P 500 companies for CEO—employee pay inequality.
 In October 2014, a Wells Fargo employee earning $15 per hour emailed the CEO—copying 200,000 other employees—asking that all employees be given a $10,000 per year raise taken from a portion of annual corporate profits to address wage stagnation and income inequality.
-After being contacted by the media, Wells Fargo responded that all employees receive "market competitive" pay and benefits significantly above US federal minimums.
+After being contacted by the media, Wells Fargo responded that all employees receive "market competitive" pay and benefits significantly above U.S. federal minimums.

 Pursuant to Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, publicly traded companies are required to disclose (1) the median total annual compensation of all employees other than the CEO and (2) the ratio of the CEO's annual total compensation to that of the median employee.

-Fine due to consumer banking violation

-On December 20, 2022, Wells Fargo was heavily fined due to "an array of banking violations over the last decade that harmed millions of consumers", including "not record[ing] customer payments on home and auto loans properly, wrongfully repossess[ing] some borrowers’ cars and homes[,] and charg[ing] overdraft fees even when customers had enough money to cover purchases they made with their bank cards".
-The bank had to pay $3.7 billion to resolve claims which harmed millions of customers.